 How we conduct our business, and the impact and influence we have through our supply chain, is an important aspect of our work.
 We know that we need to manage and mitigate the environmental and social impacts so we work closely with all of our suppliers and partners to make sure they keep to our ethical business principles throughout their own operations.

 We set high expectations for ethical conduct in our supply chain.
 Including whether our ethical principles are embedded across our supply chain and suppliers comply with the United Nations Global Compact (UNGC).
-In 2017 we worked with our suppliers ensuring:
+In 2017 we continued to work with our suppliers ensuring: